 Agricultural land may be irrigated provided the crop is not used for human consumption.
 Forage crops used for livestock consumption or pastures irrigated with wastewater shall not be harvested or grazed within 30 days of a wastewater application.

-Public properties such as golf courses or parks may be irrigated provided the treated wastewater meets the following quality criteria.
+Public properties, such as golf courses or parks, may be irrigated provided the treated wastewater meets the following quality criteria below in Table 6.

-Table 6 - Beneficial Reuse-Irrigation Requirements
+Table 6 - Beneficial Reuse - Irrigation Requirements